 Additional features of this mixer include a large turn dial for speed setting, a speed indicator LED and a button for the removal of attachment.
 This machine starts with a low-speed and gradually accelerates to provide a soft start and to avoid any splatter or flour puff.
 Besides this, it also has a burst-power function which gives an extra power burst to ensure proper blending of the ingredients.

-- Soft start technology helps minimize unnecessary splatter and messy flour puff
+- Soft-Start Technology helps minimize unnecessary splatters or messy flour "puffs"

 Braun HM5100 MultiMix Hand Mixer